xiangwanmath/SDEs/Haskell/README.md

 The `DCont` instance defines all the probability distributions in `Distribution` class, as well as the following:

 - `probability :: Prob a -> (a -> Bool) -> Double`: Calculates the probability of a given event (`Prob = DCont Double`).
-- `variance :: Prob Double -> Double`: Calculates the expectation of a given distribution.
+- `expectation :: Prob Double -> Double`: Calculates the expectation of a given distribution.
 - `variance :: Prob Double -> Double`: Calculates the variance of a given distribution.
 - `momentGeneratingFunction :: Prob Double -> Double -> Double`: Defines the moment generating function for a given distribution.